dguglielmi/sunny-overlay/README.md

 Sunny-overlay is my personal Gentoo Portage overlay.

 ## How to use this overlay ?
-You can use this overlay with portage plug-in sync system (see: https://wiki.gentoo.org/wiki/Project:Portage/Sync) or alternatively by using app-portage/layman.
+You can use this overlay with portage plug-in sync system (see: https://wiki.gentoo.org/wiki/Project:Portage/Sync)

 ### New portage plug-in sync system (>=sys-apps/portage-2.2.16)